Here is part two of my “Grumpy Cat” series. This is the final installment of this miniseries. I’ve never referenced cats so much in my life!

 Our husbands and churches do indeed bless us with many blessings of love and esteem.

 The key to the humility that pleases God is remembering all elements of our lives (including our ministries) are strictly benefits of His grace and favor.
 No one owes us anything.
-Every single thing you enjoy is a result of God’s mercy, provision and kindness.
-We should never be arrogant or demanding of any blessing – including a seat or stupid parking spot.
-Amen?
+Every single thing you enjoy is a result of His mercy, provision and kindness.
+We should never be arrogant or demanding of any blessing – including a seat or silly parking spot.
+A pastor’s wife and parking spots can be a touchy subject.
+Some people don’t think the long-term sacrifice we make is worthy of a simple parking space.
+Oh well, each is entitled to their own opinion, I guess.

 Not this attitude either: “Sometimes I don’t want to hear all your problems in middle Walmart.”